Bawnorton/Bamboozlers/README.md

 #### 3.1 User Requirements
 -   Users should be able to register for a new account.
 -   Users should be able to log in to an existing account with their username and passcode.
--   Users should be able to change their username, email, display name and avatar.
+-   Users should be able to change their username, email, display name, avatar, and password  and delete their account permanently
 -   Users must be able to add and remove friends.
 -   Users should be able to accept/deny friend requests from other users
 -   Users should be able to remove existing friends
 -   Users should be able to block other users
 -   Users should be able to create individual or group chats with other users
--   Group Moderators should be able to invite/remove group members
+-   Group Owners and Moderators should be able to invite/remove group members
 -   Group Owners should be able to assign Group Moderator status to other group members
--   Group Moderators should be able to remove messages sent by other group members
+-   Group Owners and Moderators should be able to remove messages sent by other group members
 -   User should be able to send, receive, edit, pin and delete messages

 #### 3.2 Functional Requirements
 - The system should send a confirmation email when a new account is created.
-- When a new account is created, the system should:
+- When a new account is created, the system should save the username, email, and an encrypted version of the password in a new row in the Users table in the database.
-  - Save the username, email, and an encrypted version of the password in a new row in the Users table in the database.
+- The system should send a confirmation email when a user changes their email.
+If verified, the system should edit the changed detail in the relevant row in the Users table in the database.
-- The system should send a confirmation email when a user changes their profile details.
-If verified, the system should:
+- The system should request password verification when a user attempts to change their username or password.
+If the correct password is entered, the system should edit the changed detail in the relevant row in the Users table in the database
-  - Edit the changed detail in the relevant row in the Users table in the database.
+- When a new chat is created, the system should create a new row in the Chats table with a descriptor to differentiate between Direct Message and Group chats.
-- When a new chat is created, the system should:
+- When a user sends a group Invite, the system should create a new row in the GroupInvites table
-  - Create a new row in the Chats table and input the type (group or individual).
+- When a user accepts a group invite, the system should add that user to the ChatUser table under the relevant Chat ID
-- When a user is added/removed to a group, the system should:
+- When a user is removed from a group, the system should remove that user from the ChatUser table under the relevant Chat ID
-  - Add that user to the ChatUser table under the relevant Chat ID.
+- When a user clicks on the find friend tab, the system should display a search bar that displays a matching query of the relevant user in the database
-- When a user clicks on the add friend tab, the system should:
+- When a user clicks on the Direct Messages tab, the system should display  an open direct messages tab and any existing chats a user may have as pulled from the Chats table
-  - Display a popup containing a checklist of the user's current friends as pulled from the Friendships table in the database.
+- When a user clicks on the Open Direct Messages tab, the system should display a list of all the user's existing friends as pulled from the Friendships table with a button Send Message next to each friend's name.
-  - Display a list of the user's existing Direct message chats as pulled from the Chats table in the database.
+- When a user clicks on the Send Message tab, the system should check the Chats table to see if a direct message chat between these 2 users already exists, if so it should redirect the user to that chat, otherwise it should create a new row in the Chats table in the database and create a new tab with the friends name under the Direct Message tab.
-- The system must update the Friendships and Friend Request columns of the database when a user accepts/denies a friend request.
+- The system must update the Friendships and Friend Request columns of the database when a user accepts/denies a friend request
-- The system must update the Friendships and Blocked columns of the database when a user is blocked.
+- When a user is blocked, the system should remove the relevant rows in the Friendship Table, GroupInvites table and FriendRequests table, and add a row to the Blocked table.
-- The system must add a new column in the messages table in the database when a user sends a message.
+- The system must add a new column in the messages table in the database when a user sends a message
-- The system must edit the relevant columns of the messages table in the database when a user deletes, pins, or edits a message.
+- The system must edit the relevant columns of the messages table in the database when a user deletes, pins, or edits a message
-- The system must update the relevant rows in the Chats database if moderators change the permissions of users.
+- The system must update the relevant rows in the Chats database if owners change the permissions of users

 #### 3.3 Non-Functional Requirements